BFlavien/mendeley-widget-for-mediawiki/MendeleyWidget/README.md

 Configuration parameters
 ========================

 Just insert the `<mendeleywidget option1="value1" option2="value2" .../>` tag where you want the widget to appear.
+If you miss the `/` in the tag, it can remove page content.

 You can configure it as an iframe (it is iframe-based).